For Immediate Release

 A recent donation of new historical materials to the NSDAR Archives facilitated the initiation of this new project.
 Sarah Robert, who served as the DAR President General from 1938-1941, kept an abundance of her personal and professional papers.
 This vast collection was recently donated to the DAR by Mrs. Robert’s son.
 A DAR archivist has been organizing the collection to gain an understanding of the holdings.
 It was discovered that Mrs. Robert had saved many significant documents and correspondence related to the 1939 denial of Marian Anderson to perform in DAR Constitution Hall and the subsequent public controversy leading to the Lincoln Memorial concert.

 The papers in this collection pertaining to Marian Anderson – including unique material never before seen by DAR archivists – provide an incredible glimpse into the opinions and issues that made the events of 1939 so pivotal.
 DAR archivists quickly identified what a treasure the DAR had received from the acquisition of these primary source materials almost 80 years after the historical events of 1939; records that many assumed had not been kept.
 In recognizing the educational opportunity the collection presented due to the significance of Marian Anderson’s role in the nation’s history, the DAR determined it would be important to make the documents publicly available for research.
-In order to allow an adequate amount of time to arrange and describe the collection in order to make accessible to researchers, the subject guide will begin to be developed with a goal of being made available to the public by the end of 2019.
+In order to allow an adequate amount of time to arrange and describe the collection in order to make accessible to researchers, the subject guide will begin to be developed with a goal of being made available to researchers in the coming years.

 “The DAR will never be able to change the role it played in the story of Marian Anderson’s Lincoln Memorial concert.
 However, we find ourselves continually grateful for the opportunity these events created for our organization to change and grow, as it also helped our nation address important issues related to racial discrimination and segregation,” said DAR President General Ann Dillon.
 “As an organization committed to historic preservation, education and patriotism, the DAR has a responsibility to contribute to the preservation, stewardship and education of Marian Anderson’s legacy.
 With this recently discovered collection from Sarah Robert’s personal files, we hope to develop an educational resource that complements and expands upon other historical research material related to the 1939 concert.”